 The fact that no one raises his voice, to laugh or scream, allows an atmosphere of quiet attention in their work and in the perception of others’ work and thus makes evident the rise of concentration, that is, the psychic ability to «polarize the attention», to direct it, to lock it on something interesting on a personal level.

 Joy is not the opposite of seriousness.
 Serious business, such as learning, can be joyful.
 It is not true that students should voice their joy of learning with laughter and jumps during school hours.
-But the joy of the child who discovers capacities, he does not suspect to have, is real.
+Nevertheless, the joy of the child who discovers capacities he does not suspect to have, is real.
 If the parents are attentive, at the right time they will discover this interior joy and not when they say there should be.

 For the child having built his independence is essential in adult life, but it is an option that cannot be improvised, rather it must be built from early childhood, without constantly distracting the child.
 Independence means not being dependent from the adult or from a companion that is better at what you can do yourself: personal care, eating, dressing and undressing, bathing and so on.

 Said that, in a Montessori school there is so much interaction as children want, but working with the materials often is so satisfying that, for these few hours a day, children prefer to master the challenges that these materials offer them.
-And so they become more happy and kind and this is the basis of true socialization.
+Therefore, they become more happy and kind and this is the basis of true socialization.

 The toddlers especially need reality, true tales of animals or plants, which they turn in their own way with their imagination to explain the world.
 This does not justify the attitude of adults that, with threatening and moralistic tales, take what comes to hand to preach the small children.
 See Little Red Riding Hood, who disobeys — see how it ends — and many others like The wolf and the seven little goats.
 Or Hansel and Gretel that cook the witch for revenge.

-And then the boat going to sea and land (one of the most popular) absurd and funny or Giuanin fearless (I quote from memory the titles) which became a symbol of courage.
+Then the boat going to sea and land (one of the most popular) absurd and funny or Giuanin fearless (I quote from memory the titles) which became a symbol of courage.
 You can feed the spirit — the imagination — with symbols accessible and easily assimilated by choosing with care and a sense of great respect for the child development phase.
 I would not say that Disney has just done something similar…

 When the first Children’s House opened in Rome, many visitors donated toys to their young guests, but these did not use them much.
 They were more interested in real assets: really washing, instead of pretending to do so; dry dishes instead of imagine doing so, offering coffee to a guest rather than pretend to prepare and drink it and so on.
 Montessori schools will offer children the opportunity to choose from many “real” activities, without preventing them to baste situations of symbolic play in a very personal way, even with leaves, acorns and stones in the garden, and not stereotyped, with kitchenettes and wooden pots of colorful plastic.